asplos-contest/2025/IOPDDL.md

  * For this particular contest, such a feature won't be available (but we agree it would be nice!).

+***Does file I/O count toward the timeout limit?***

+ * A few of our benchmarks are quite large, and might take a while to load.
+As a result, we'll be generous in enforcing timeout limits ... i.e., given a 300-second limit, your program will be allowed to run for 310 seconds (assuming 10 seconds of file I/O are needed for that benchmark).

 ## Related Work

  * Du et al. [*Liger: Interleaving Intra- and Inter-Operator Parallelism for Distributed Large Model Inference*](https://doi.org/10.1145/3627535.3638466).
 PPoPP 2024.